k8s-docs/cert-manager-docs/source/configuration/acme/dns01/route53.md

   fsGroup: 1001
 ```

+!!!
+Note

-**Note:** If you're following the Cross Account example above, modify the `ClusterIssuer` in the same way as above with the role from Account Y.
+    If you're following the Cross Account example above, modify the `ClusterIssuer` in the same way as above with the role from Account Y.